 Meeting the customer’s expectations is usually about meeting expectations that you set for yourself.
 As a supplier, if you promise to provide the best solution, you can be sure that the customer also expects to receive it – and will be disappointed if they don’t.
-By being honest and realistic, you set the expectations on the right level, and meeting them builds customer trust.
+By being honest and realistic, you set the expectations at the right level, and meeting them builds customer trust.

 Of course, not everything always goes as planned.
 Sometimes you can run into problems and difficult situations during projects.
 They must be tackled as soon as the first signs appear and, if necessary, raise your hand to indicate an error.
-An efficient solution to problematic situations is an excellent opportunity to increase customer trust.
+An efficient solution to problem situations is an excellent opportunity to increase customer trust.

 Our top priority and promise is to help our customers succeed.
 This can be expected of all Compile employees – in the front line, of course, our skilled software development professionals.
 The rest of us set those expectations.

-Writer: Tommi Kylä-Kaila, CEO
+Author: Tommi Kylä-Kaila, CEO